Image based interior HDRI lightning compared to alternative techniques

 Let’s go over how to light a simple scene using an HDRI image.

-How to light an architecture scene with an HDRI-image?
+How to light an interior architecture scene with an HDRI-image?

 Please note that this is an intermediate-level tutorial, assuming that the reader knows the basics of modeling, materials, rendering, and navigating the 3DS Max interface.